CesiumGS/cesium/Source/Scene/ModelExperimental/CustomShaderGuide/README.md

         url: "http://example.com/image.png"
       }),
       type: Cesium.UniformType.SAMPLER_2D
-    },
-    // Textures can also be
-    u_arrayTexture: {
-      value: new Cesium.TextureUniform({
-        typedArray: new Uint8Array([255, 0, 0, 1]),
-        width: 1,
-        height: 1,
-        pixelFormat: Cesium.PixelFormat.RGBA
-      }),
-      type: Cesium.UniformType.SAMPLER_2D
     }
   }
   // Custom varyings that will appear in the custom vertex and fragment shader